(This program will calculate the size of eaves gutters, and the number of downpipes required for roof drainage)

 The number of downpipes required is the theoretical number required.
 This is not always a whole number.

-So the number used in the eaves gutter area calculation, is the theoretical number rounded up,
+So the number used in the eaves gutter area calculation, is the theoretical number rounded up to the next whole number.

 When designing pipework, we must always use the internal pipe diameter in all calculations, however some suppliers quote stormwater pipes